Restart the Terminal to refresh your Path variable

 Tools and IDEs

 StereoKit is OpenXR based, so will work in any environment that supports OpenXR!
-On PC, this means you’ll want a desktop runtime such as SteamVR, Quest + Link, the Windows Mixed Reality Portal, or Monado.
+On PC, this means you’ll want a desktop runtime such as SteamVR, Quest + Link, or Monado.
 If no OpenXR runtime is found, StereoKit will provide a nice Simulator that’s great for development!
-Some runtimes, such as the Windows Mixed Reality Portal, also provide a simulator of their own, so you can test their runtime without a headset.
+Some runtimes also provide a simulator for their platform, such as the Meta XR Simulator, so you can test their runtime without a headset.

 Android

-From the command line, or VS Code, there’s a few extra steps to deploy to Android.
+From the command line, or VS Code, you have to run the Android flavored .csproj explicitly.

 Minimum “Hello Cube” Application